-We have finished our Plant Lapbook!
+We have finished our Plants Lapbook!
 I found much of the info we put in it on the internet.
-Some things (puzzles) were from an Evan-Moor workbook that I got really cheap at a teacher supply store.
+Some things (puzzles) were from an Evan-Moor workbook.
 The kids also cut out pictures from gardening magazines to decorate it.

 Here are some of the things we included: